 Are You Improving Your Customer Information Value Chain?

-Posted on April 08, 2014 by Carsten Bruhn Guest Blogger
+Posted on April 08, 2014 by Carsten Bruhn Guest Blogger (view posts by author)

 I’ve blogged recently about how CMOs and CIOs can work together to facilitate Big Data initiatives: CMOs by clearly articulating their business goals and specific requirements, and CIOs using this guidance to provide feasibility and cost estimates.
 Both then have what they need to negotiate tradeoffs in cost and time, and make the best choices for the initiative to move forward.